SainsburyWellcomeCentre/lasagna/README.md

-On Linux you can install most of the above via your package manager (but maybe your version of PyQtGraph is old).
+On Linux you can install most of the above via your package manager with the remaining packages being installed via `pip3` (`cd` to Lasagna directory to run the `pip3` install line) :
-If you wish, you can instead change to the Lasagna directory and run:

 ```
+apt-get install python3 python3-pip python3-pyqt5 python3-numpy python3-matplotlib
+python3-scipy python3-sip
-pip3 install -r requirements.txt --user --upgrade
+pip3 install -r requirements.txt --user
 ```

-This command installs the dependencies in your home folder and if any are already installed in the system path it looks for newer versions and installs those.
+This command installs the dependencies in your home folder.
-It does not install `vtk`, which currently seems not to be supported by Python 3.
+If you add the `--upgrade` flag, `pip3` will also install newer vesions of packages already in the system path.

+There is currently no `vtk` support in Python 3.
 If you run into problems try installing the dependencies separately as for the Mac (below).
 For other platforms, please see [here](http://raacampbell.github.io/lasagna/installation.html)